wwargack/cpe487/readme.md

 The only thing that I had stored wwas a large unedited gif file.
 It's not too important, and I can figure out how to edit it to reduce it's file size.

----

 I tried removing the gif file and .gitattribute files from my repository and the file was still being stored.

-I tried '''git lfs uninstall''' and the file was still being stored.
+I tried 'git lfs uninstall' and the file was still being stored.

 According to a GitHub [documentation](https://docs.github.com/en/repositories/working-with-files/managing-large-files/removing-files-from-git-large-file-storage) on removing files from Git LFS, the only easy way I've seen to remove files from Git LFS is to delete the repository the files are a part of.